 By Leslie Ingraham

-Are you planning to hug your pooch on National Hug Your Hound Day on September 11?
+Are you planning to hug your pooch on National Hug Your Hound Day on the second day of September?
 If hugging is already something you and your pup do, our guess is that the holiday will be full of cuddles!
 If it’s not a regular habit, National Hug Your Hound Day may be a great time to start!

 Whether your dog is a hug-pro, or needs a little push in the right direction, we've got you covered.
 So, call over your furvorite pup and get those arms ready!

 Dogs in general love just about any contact with their family members, especially scratches and tummy rubs.
 They will often sink to the floor and turn their bellies up for more.
 But how do they react to full-on hugs?
 Do they even recognize a hug as a show of affection?

 Most puppers will tolerate hugging, and some even know how to hug back, but others can show signs that frontal contact makes them uncomfortable.
 They may utter a warning growl or whimper, or try to shy away from the hug.
 When this happens, take a step back and try another day.